List Crawls: The Complete Guide to Targeted SEO Crawling

 Upload or Paste Your URL List

 Click Upload to import your CSV or text file, or use the Paste option to enter URLs directly.
 Screaming Frog will queue only those URLs.
-For very large lists (10,000+ URLs), uploading a file is more reliable than pasting.
+For large lists — specifically 10,000 URLs or more — uploading a file is significantly more reliable than pasting.
+The tool will display the total URL count loaded so you can confirm the list imported correctly.

 4